fizzbee-io/website/content/tutorials/symmetry_reduction.md

 You can try it by removing the `symmetric` keyword and see the difference in the number of states generated.

-## Order independent datastructures
+## Order independent data structures
 To reduce states explored, remember to use bags when possible instead of lists.
 This will ensure, the order of operations are not relevant.
-For more information on the available datastructures, see the [Datastructures](/tutorials/datastructures) tutorial.
+For more information on the available data structures, see the [Data structures](/tutorials/datastructures) tutorial.